sassoftware/viya4-ark/pre_install_report/README.md

 python3 viya-ark.py pre-install-report -h
 ```

-**Supported Ingress values:** The tool currently supports an NGINX or openshift-ingress ingress controller.
+**Supported Ingress values:** The tool currently supports the following ingress controllers: _nginx, openshift_.
 Other ingress controllers are not evaluated.
-Select openshift-ingress if you are deploying on Red Hat OpenShift.
+Select _openshift_ if you are deploying on Red Hat OpenShift.

 ### Hints
 **Note:**  The values for the Ingress Host and Port values are not required if you specify an ingress value
-of _openshift-ingress_.
+of _openshift_.
 The Ingress Host and Port values must be specified if you specify an ingress
 value of _nginx_.

 The values for the Ingress Host and Ingress Port options can be determined with kubectl commands.